Test-Time Adaptation via Conjugate Pseudo-labels: Conjugate Pseudo Labels

-where $f$ is the log-sum-exp function as before, and $g(h) = h - \epsilon(1-\softmax(h))$.
-In order to formally put this into the form of the previous loss function, we could simply define an alternative hypothesis as the function $h_\theta'(x) = g(h_\theta(x))$, and then define PolyLoss in conjugate form as
+where $f$ is the log-sum-exp function as before, and $g(h)=h - \epsilon(1-\softmax(h))$.
+In order to formally put this into the form of the previous loss function (equation \ref{eq:loss_separable}), we can simply define an alternative hypothesis as the function $h_\theta'(x) = g(h_\theta(x))$, and then define PolyLoss in the conjugate form as

-Typically, however, it is easier to simply operate on the expanded conjugate form, which yields the optimality condition for the pseudo-label $\nabla f(h^\star) = \mathsf{D} g(h^\star) \cpl_\theta(x)$, where $\mathsf{D}$ is the Jacobian operator.
+Typically, however, it is easier to simply operate on the expanded conjugate form, which yields the optimality condition for the pseudo-label $\nabla f(h^\text{opt}) = \mathsf{D} g(h^\text{opt}) \cpl_\theta(x)$, where $\mathsf{D}$ is the Jacobian operator.
 For the case of PolyLoss, this leads to the conjugate pseudo-label of the following form: $\cpl_\theta(x) = (I + \epsilon \mathrm{diag}(z) - \epsilon z z^T)^{-1}z, \;\; z \equiv \softmax(h_\theta(x))$.

 \paragraph{Test-time adaptation.} Finally, we note that the above discussion doesn't actually address any topics related to test-time adaptation to OOD data, but merely provides a generic characterization of a self-training procedure for generic loss functions of the form \eqref{eq:loss_separable}.
-However, the application to \tta on OOD data is fairly straightforward: as long as the learnt source parameters $\theta$ is a reasonable approximation to the true optimal $\theta^\star$ on the shifted domain, self-training with the conjugate \pseudolabels provides a reasonable proxy for fine-tuning the network on the true OOD loss.
+However, the application to \tta on OOD data is fairly straightforward: as long as the learnt source parameters $\theta$ is a reasonable approximation to the true optimal $\theta^\text{opt}$ on the shifted domain, self-training with the conjugate \pseudolabels provides a reasonable proxy for fine-tuning the network on the true OOD loss.
 We emphasize that, common to most approaches for \tta, there are still some amount of design decisions that must be put in place; these are detailed in Section \ref{sec:imp_details}.
 In practice, we observe OOD generalization typically benefits (across all baselines) from an additional “temperature” scaling, i.e., applying the TTA loss to $h_{\theta}(x)/T$ for some fixed temperature $T$, although it requires a held-out validation dataset for tuning $T$.
 However, we should emphasize that truly unsupervised \tta would require making an informed guess for the value of these hyper-parameters.
-On the same note, we further observe that using the \tta loss as given by the conjugate formulation is much less sensitive to the choice (or even use) of temperature scaling parameter as shown in the experiments in Section \ref{sec:experiments}.
 The full procedure for test time adaptation via conjugate pseudo-labels is shown in Algorithm \ref{alg:conjPL}.